This article was updated on 27/09/2019.

 Beyond the minimum

 One area where schools often go ‘beyond that which is required’ is by asking for repeated DBS checks on a rolling basis – say every three or five years.
 It is a common myth that DBS checks must be redone every so many years – this has never been the case, although there are many policies that state it as fact.
 Nor is there any requirement to undertake retrospective checks on current staff beyond those that were in place at the time of appointment.
-As a minimum, staff appointed before March 2002 must have had a List 99 check (now replaced by the barred list); and staff appointed since 12th May 2006 must have had a DBS check (September 2003 for independent schools).
+As a minimum, staff appointed before March 2002 must have had a List 99 check (now replaced by the barred list); and staff appointed since 12th May 2006 must have had a CRB/DBS check (from September 2003 for independent schools).

 New staff appointments